Chapter 17: Seasonal Automation

 A retailer like Nexus Clothing sells products with dramatically different demand curves throughout the year.
 Puffer jackets that fly off shelves in December become dead weight in June.
 Mesh shorts that deserve every advertising dollar in July should receive zero spend in January.
 Without seasonal automation, a merchant must manually adjust priorities four times per year for every product category – a process that is easy to forget, hard to get right, and impossible to optimize at scale.

-AdPriority’s seasonal automation (available on the Growth tier and above) eliminates this manual work.
+AdPriority’s seasonal automation (available on both the AdPriority ($49/mo) and AdPriority Pro ($149/mo) tiers) eliminates this manual work.
 The system detects the current season, looks up the category-season priority matrix, and recalculates every variant’s score automatically.
 Merchants can customize the calendar, add micro-seasons, and preview changes before they take effect.

 SEASONAL IMPACT ON NEXUS CATALOG